---

 **llms.txt is overkill for:**

 llms.txt uses a structured Markdown format.
-Only the H1 title is required—everything else is optional.
+It only requires an H1 title; everything else is optional.

 /llms.txt